 The members representing our shareholders were elected at the General Meeting on May 24, 2018.
-In departure from this, Dr. Paul Achleitner was first elected at the General Meeting on May 31, 2012, Dr. Gerhard Eschelbeck was elected at the General Meeting on May 18, 2017 and Katherine Garrett-Cox was elected at the General Meeting on May 19, 2016.
+In departure from this, Dr. Paul Achleitner was first elected at the General Meeting on May 31, 2012, Dr. Gerhard Eschelbeck was elected at the General Meeting on May 18, 2017 and Sigmar Gabriel, Dr. Dagmar Valcárcel and Dr. Theodor Weimer were elected at the General Meeting on May 20, 2020.
 The election of employee representatives took place on April 26, 2018.